DevItsMB/DiscordBotSRDR/README.md

 # Starting the Bot
 * To start the bot, in the command prompt, run the following command: `node app.js`
-* Or run the `run.bat`, that will start the bot for you
+* Or run the `start.bat`, that will start the bot for you